jasoneilif/kayla-mission-blog/_posts/2022-09-21-promised-land-sond.markdown

 Trust him with all,
 all of my heart,
 all of my heart.
-I'm starting to see, the light he sheds for me.
+I'm starting to see, the light he shines for me.

 I'll trust in the Lord!
 Trust him with all,